ciselab/Lampion/Resources/DesignNotes.md

 - **AST**: [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) - a representation of the code and program produces by a compiler.
 The ASTs in this project are provided by the [Spoon Library](https://github.com/INRIA/spoon/).
 - **Metamorphic Transformations**: A metamorphic transformation originates from machine vision, where initially the images get flipped, rotated or noised in order to test/improve the model under test.
 The initial image is still the same for humans, and has the same degree of information (e.g. it is still a dog on the picture, even if it's turned upside down).
 This behavior is transferred to code and models working on code, for quick-examples see [The overview image](./ExampleTransformations.PNG) or [more elaborate definitions](./Transformations.md).
 The term *"metamorphic transformation"* and *"transformation"* are used interchangeably in this project, as there are no other transformations.
 - **Obfuscation**: Refers to altering program (mostly byte) code to make a program effectively equal but different in representation on disk/file.
 This is commonly used to mask malware and pass virus-scanners.
 The obfuscations applied are usually metamorphic transformations on bytecode-level.

-The term obfuscator is used in this projekt for artifacts that perform metamorphic transformations, as metamorphic transformation is a lot longer and less cool than obfuscation.
+## Big Refactorings

+- From v1.1: Changed "Obfuscator" in all occasions to "Transformer", to fit closer to the processes described in the paper.
+The Term Obfuscator was still part of the experiments provided in the paper, however, I then decided to change it.

 ## Repository Structure

 In terms of the optimal repository structure, it is important to see the components of this project as a whole, where there are

-1. self-written obfuscators
+1. self-written Transformers
 2. an output specification (Manifest-Schema)
 3. Foreign Experiments, to conduct a meta experiment
 4. Visualization, to evaluate the meta experiment

 Where each part has different inputs and outputs:

-Obfuscators are program code, should be versioned, should use shared data (the manifest) and be published.
+Transformers are program code, should be versioned, should use shared data (the manifest) and be published.

-The Manifest-Schema is only shared data between obfuscators and visualization.
+The Manifest-Schema is only shared data between transformers and visualization.
 While it goes into a sql-lite database, there is no such thing as a docker image provided.

 The foreign experiments, need (foreign) data and return data (such as metrics).
-Furthermore, the foreign experiments need some buildup to put the obfuscator to work, and to norm the metrics in a usable format.
+Furthermore, the foreign experiments need some buildup to put the transformers to work, and to norm the metrics in a usable format.

 The vizualisation needs the produced data from the manifest, as well as the metrics from the experiments.